badBounty/Dispatcher/README.md

-# Scanner
+# Dispatcher

-Scanner is a tool for reviewing the html code from a webpage and the javascript files within it.
+This is a tool for reviewing the html code from a webpage and the javascript files within it.

 It presents several modes: